fivetran/dbt_workday/README.md

 ## (Optional) Step 4: Utilizing Workday HCM History Mode

 If you have History Mode enabled for your Workday HCM connector, we now include support for the worker, worker position, worker position organization, and personal information tables directly.
-You can view these files in the [`staging/stg_workday_history`](https://github.com/fivetran/dbt_workday/blob/main/models/staging/stg_workday_history) folder.
+You can view these files in the [`staging/stg_workday_history`](https://github.com/fivetran/dbt_workday/blob/main/models/workday_history/staging) folder.
 This staging data then flows into the employee daily history model, which in turn populates the monthly summary model.
 This will allow you access to your historical data for these tables for the most accurate record of your data over time.

-### IMPORTANT: How To Update Your History Models
-To ensure maximum value for these history mode models and avoid messy historical data that could come with picking and choosing which fields you bring in, **all fields in your Workday HCM history mode connector are being synced into the workday history staging models**.

-To update the history mode models, you must follow these steps:
-1) Go to your Fivetran Workday HCM History Mode connector page.
-2) Update the fields that you are bringing into the model.

-We are aware that bringing in additional fields will be very process-heavy, so we do emphasize caution in making changes to your history mode connector.
-It would be best to batch as many field changes as possible before executing a `--full-refresh` to save on processing.

 ### Enabling Workday HCM History Mode Models
 The History Mode models can get quite expansive since it will take in **ALL** historical records, so we've disabled them by default.
 You can enable the history models you'd like to utilize by adding the below variable configurations within your `dbt_project.yml` file for the equivalent models.